Skip to content

 Need Program or office What it may help with Reality check

 Food Nevada SNAP Monthly EBT food benefits for eligible households.
-Most families do not get the maximum amount.
-Apply even if you are missing some documents.
+Tell the office if you have little or no money and need help right away.

-WIC food Nevada WIC Food, nutrition support, and referrals for pregnant women, new moms, babies, and young children.
-WIC is not cash and cannot cover all groceries.
+WIC food Nevada WIC Food, nutrition support, and referrals for pregnancy, babies, and young children.
+WIC is not cash and does not cover all groceries.

 Utilities Energy Assistance Program Help with home energy costs for qualifying households.
 It is usually not instant.
 Call your utility too.

-Child care Child Care Program Help paying for approved child care so a parent can work, train, or attend school.
-Nevada has used waitlists and co-pays.
-Ask your local office what applies now.
+Child care Child Care Program Help paying for approved care so a parent can work, train, or attend school.
+Some applicants may face waitlists or co-pays.
+Ask what applies now.

-Job loss NUI portal Unemployment claim filing for eligible workers who lost a job through no fault of their own.
+Job loss DETR unemployment Unemployment claim filing for eligible workers.
 File weekly claims and answer requests quickly.

 Food help: SNAP, WIC, and food banks

 SNAP is usually the main food benefit for low-income households.
-You can apply for SNAP, TANF, Medicaid, and other help through DSS applications or online through Access Nevada.
+You can apply for SNAP, TANF, Medicaid, energy help, child care, and child support forms through the state assistance applications page.
 If your food need is urgent, say that on the application and during the interview.

 If you are pregnant, recently had a baby, breastfeeding, or caring for a child under 5, WIC may help with specific foods and nutrition support.
 Nevada WIC counts an unborn baby as part of the household.
-If you already get SNAP, Medicaid, or TANF, WIC says you may automatically meet the income test when you bring proof of that benefit.
+If you already get SNAP, Medicaid, or TANF, WIC may use proof of that benefit for income screening.

 While you wait, use food banks.
-Three Square serves Southern Nevada, including Clark, Lincoln, Nye, and Esmeralda counties.
-The state food assistance page also points families to the Food Bank of Northern Nevada and other food resources.
+Three Square serves Southern Nevada.
+The Northern Nevada food bank serves many northern counties.
 If you are not sure which pantry serves your area, call 211 first.

-For more food support by topic, see ASMOM’s Nevada WIC guide.
+For more food support, see ASMOM’s Nevada SNAP guide and Nevada WIC guide.

 Rent, eviction, and shelter help

 If you have an eviction notice, the first call should be legal help, not only rental assistance.
 Nevada eviction timelines can move quickly, and missing a response can make the case harder.
-Nevada Legal Services has an eviction intake option.
-In Clark County, the Self-Help Center has eviction forms and court information.
+In Clark County, the eviction self-help site explains notices, forms, hearings, and tenant information.

-For rent or utility hardship in Clark County, county applications are the official starting point for several social service programs.
-The county says help can include rental housing costs, utilities, and related expenses, but funding and rules can change.
+For rent or utility hardship in Clark County, Clark County assistance is the official starting point for several social service programs.
+The county says help can include rental housing costs, utilities, and related expenses for residents who meet program rules and lack resources.

 Housing Choice Vouchers and public housing are longer-term options.
 Clark County families usually check the Southern Nevada housing authority.
-Washoe County families check the Reno housing authority.
-Rural counties often start with Nevada Rural Housing.
+Washoe County families can check Reno Housing.
+Rural counties can start with Nevada Rural Housing.
 These programs are important, but waitlists may be closed or long.
-Keep applying for short-term help while you watch waitlist openings.

 Utility shutoff and energy help

 Nevada’s Energy Assistance Program can help qualifying low-income households with home energy costs.
 DSS says the EAP program year begins July 1 and applications are accepted through June 30.
-The program may also provide emergency help for households in crisis, but you still need to meet program rules.
+Applications are evaluated year-round or until funding is exhausted, and eligible households usually receive one annual benefit paid directly to the energy provider.

 Do three things at the same time: call the utility company, apply for energy help, and call 211 for local aid.
 Ask the utility about a payment plan, medical or weather-related options, and whether a pending EAP application changes the shutoff timeline.
 Keep the shutoff notice, account number, and proof of income close by.

-For a more detailed utility walkthrough, see ASMOM’s Nevada utility guide.
+For more detailed utility steps, see ASMOM’s Nevada utility guide.

 Health coverage and child care